rapid7/insightconnect-plugins/sentinelone/help.md

 # Version History

-* 2.1.2 - Update help.md for the Extension Library
+* 3.0.0 - Update help.md for the Extension Library | Update title in action Blacklist by IOC Hash, Get Activities, Count Summary and Connect to Network
 * 2.1.1 - Upgrade trigger Get Threats to only return threats since trigger start
 * 2.1.0 - Add `agent_active` field to input in action Search Agents
 * 2.0.0 - Upgrade trigger input Agent is Active to default true